ifwas/reimuboobs-theme/README.md

 It doesn't change a lot in terms of gameplay but im open to suggestions

 ## TODO:
-- fix the offsetpoint pointer
+- fix some bugs from the volumecontrol thing
-- finally implement the volume control
 - maybe rework a bit more some tabs before going on more miscellaneous stuff
 - fix the font kanjis for the love of god
 - implement more ideas, or qols, or maybe more paritys from rebirth